 Refer to local legal requirements for chemical disposal regulations as stated in the relevant SDS to determine the safe disposal.

 Warning: Handle waste as potentially biohazardous material.
 Dispose of waste according to accepted laboratory instructions and procedures.

 Reagent Preparation

+The reagents are ready to use.
 The bottles are placed directly into the reagent rotor.